apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< code_sample "sdks/python/apache_beam/examples/snippets/snippets.py" SDF_CustomWatermarkEstimator >}}
 {{< /highlight >}}

-### 12.6 Truncating during drain {#truncating-during-drain}
+### 12.6.
+Truncating during drain {#truncating-during-drain}

-Runners which support draining pipelines need the ability to drain splittable DoFns; otherwise, the pipeline may never stop.
+Runners which support draining pipelines need the ability to drain SDFs; otherwise, the pipeline may never stop.
 By default, bounded restrictions process the remainder of the restriction while unbounded restrictions finish processing at the next SDF-initiated checkpoint or runner-initiated split.
 You are able to override this default behavior by defining the appropriate method on the restriction